 Dividends or Property Distributions.
-Subject to applicable law and the rights, if any, of the holders of any outstanding series of preferred stock, the holders of our Class A common stock and Class B common stock will be entitled to receive such dividends and other distributions, in cash, stock of any entity or property of the company, when and as may be declared thereon by our Board from time to time out of assets or funds of the Company legally available therefor, and will be treated equally, identically and ratably on a per-share basis in all such dividends and other distributions; except that, in the event a distribution is paid in the form of shares of Class A common stock or Class B common stock (or rights to acquire such shares), then holders of Class A common stock will receive shares of Class A common stock (or rights to acquire such shares, as the case may be), and holders of Class A common stock and Class B common stock (or rights to acquire such shares, as the case may be), with holders of shares of Class B common stock and Class B common stock or Class B common stock (or rights to acquire such shares, as the case may be), with holders of Class B common stock (or rights to acquire such shares, as the case may be).
+Subject to applicable law and the rights, if any, of the holders of any outstanding series of preferred stock, the holders of our Class A common stock and Class B common stock will be entitled to receive such dividends and other distributions, in cash, stock of any entity or property of the company, when and as may be declared thereon by our Board from time to time out of assets or funds of the Company legally available therefor, and will be treated equally, identically and ratably on a per-share basis in all such dividends and other distributions; except that, in the event a distribution is paid in the form of shares of Class A common stock or Class B common stock (or rights to acquire such shares), then holders of Class A common stock will receive shares of Class A common stock (or rights to acquire such shares, as the case may be), and holders of Class A common stock and Class B common stock (or rights to acquire such shares, as the case may be), with holders of shares of Class A common stock (or rights to acquire such shares, as the case may be), with holders of shares of Class B common stock (or rights to acquire such shares, as the case may be), with holders of Shares of Class B common stock (or rights to acquire such shares, as the case may be), with holders of Shares of Class B common stock (or rights to acquire such shares, as the case may be).